 Looking for the most powerful cards?
 Try the AMD Radeon R9 Fury X or the Nvidia’s NVIDIA GeForce GTX 1080 Ti .
 Unless you have a serious 4K setup or specialist needs for a killer GPU, these cards are likely to be overkill.

 The new Radeon Vega range from AMD provides next generation competition for the Nvidia cards which up until now have been the premium card of choice.
-These are due later in 2017 and we’ll update this article to see how they fit in when they are released.
+These have been trickling onto the market in 2018 but can be hard to obtain at a sensible price.